All-in-one, Tailored, Mobile

 The Coders' Club is a beginning website development course, tailored to both middle and high school learning levels, taught in our after-school clubs and in-school workshops.
 Students are given the opportunity to develop desktop and mobile sites for a small women- and/or minority-owned business in the local community.
 Students will learn the fundamentals of web design and software coding which will prepare them for further education and eventual careers in STEM/STEAM fields.
 Our workshops are tailored, all-in-one, and mobile - delivered on-site wherever needed.
 We work with the partner to customize the curriculum to the students' interests and needs, we provide all equipment necessary including mobile internet access, we provide bus passes and meal service for students, we hire and train teachers from the community (often STEM college students), or we can train and work with the teachers, program coordinators, or staff from the partner organization.
 Contact Us if interested!

-1-day speaking engagement from our roster of STEM volunteers.
-Contact Us to your students to STEM careers!
+1-day speaking engagement from our roster of STEAM volunteers.
+Contact Us to your students to STEAM careers!

 Partner With Us

 Contact Us if interested in creating a workshop for your community, getting a new website made for a local small business or aspiring entrepreneur/artist, working with us as a volunteer or paid staff, or any other ways of partnering!